 Palm oil contains vitamin E and K and lends a flaxen, slightly peachy color you see in many of our soaps.
 We use only RSPO-certified palm oil to ensure sustainability.

 Jojoba oil helps cleanse, moisturize and control acne because of its unique molecular makeup.
 Jojoba oil is similar to the oils the body naturally produces to protect skin.
 It's theorized that jojoba oil helps prevent acne because the skin is triggered to produce less oil when the skin detects jojoba.

 Rosemary Oleoresin is added to prevent oxygen from reacting with soap to extend each bar's shelf life.
 Tip: If you happen to have extra bars of our soap, we recommend storing them in a cool, dry place or in a dresser drawer where they'll continue to cure while giving your laundry a subtle, beautiful scent.
 Handcrafted soap can easily absorb off odors so keep them away from strong odors.

-Essential oils are useful not only for its gorgeous scents but also for its antiseptic properties.
-Certain oils such as rose, lemon eucalyptus, sweet orange and lemongrass can help neutralize bacteria, fungi and viruses while smelling absolutely divine.
+Essential oils are useful not only for its gorgeous scents but many are also offer antiseptic properties.
+Oils such as rose, lemon eucalyptus, sweet orange and lemongrass can help neutralize bacteria, fungi and viruses while smelling absolutely divine.
 Unlike anti-bacterial ingredients in commercial soaps, germs can't mutate to develop immunity from essential oils.
 (Nature is truly amazing, isn't it?)
 If you have allergies or are pregnant, do check with a doctor before using essential oils.

 Reducing potentially harmful chemicals in your beauty routine isn't easy but we're committed to this rewarding and important endeavor.
 We hope this is helpful in your journey to skincare that's closer to earth.